austint1121/VenusMovieAnalysis/README.md

 ### Genre
 Most importantly, in the worst case scenario animation films are the only genre that has a positive ROI.
 This is a new studio, they won't be expecting to make a perfect movie on their first project.
 They will be looking to play it safe, to justify their creation, and to justify future funding.
-Therefore because animated films do reasonably well across all scenarios the safest choice would to be an animated film.
+Therefore, because animated films do reasonably well across all scenarios the safest choice would to be an animated film.

 ### Release Month
 Based on these 3 findings would be to release the bulk of your movies during summer.